BJMdotNET/pr1nc3/topics/jimmy-jam/index.md

 ----

- - [**"Re-live the 1980s heyday of Minnesota music and comedy in a new photo book -- Writer Martin Keller and photographer Greg Helgeson walked “the thin-grooved line between fandom and journalism,” as chronicled in “Hijinx and Hearsay.”"**](http://www.startribune.com/80s-scenesters-offer-snapshots-of-the-minneapolis-sound-in-new-photo-book/509385652/) by Tim Campbell in [Minneapolis Star Tribune](http://www.startribune.com/) on 7 May 2019 about Capri Theater  (place), Jimmy Jam, Mayte, Terry Lewis ([mirror](https://web.archive.org/web/*/http://www.startribune.com/80s-scenesters-offer-snapshots-of-the-minneapolis-sound-in-new-photo-book/509385652/))
+ - [**"Re-live the 1980s heyday of Minnesota music and comedy in a new photo book -- Writer Martin Keller and photographer Greg Helgeson walked “the thin-grooved line between fandom and journalism,” as chronicled in “Hijinx and Hearsay.”"**](http://www.startribune.com/80s-scenesters-offer-snapshots-of-the-minneapolis-sound-in-new-photo-book/509385652/) by Tim Campbell in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 7 May 2019 about Capri Theater  (place), Jimmy Jam, Mayte, Terry Lewis ([mirror](https://web.archive.org/web/*/http://www.startribune.com/80s-scenesters-offer-snapshots-of-the-minneapolis-sound-in-new-photo-book/509385652/))

 ----